 Yes, the number is negative -- you'd enter a minus 17 for the lye discount.

-To adjust a recipe that uses KOH rather than NaOH, you can use this same method if you are using a soap recipe calculator that does not let you adjust the KOH purity directly.
-Soapee allows the user to enter the KOH purity.
-Type the KOH purity into the first part of the recipe form and then set up your recipe as usual.
+To adjust a recipe that uses KOH rather than NaOH: Use this same method if you are using a soap recipe calculator like Soapcalc that does not let you adjust the KOH purity directly.
+If your soap recipe calculators like LyeCalc allow you to change the KOH purity directly.
+Changing KOH purity in LyeCalc...
+So make that change and then set up your recipe as usual.

 NaOH and KOH are powerful desiccants, meaning they absorb water easily and quickly from the air.
 Here is a video using NaOH that makes this point: